parleycl/sails-hook-multitenant/README.md

 }
 ```

-### The Datasource creation Way
+### 4.3 The Datasource creation Way

-This way is similar to Request Object but the selection of the tenant is handle direct from the controller.
-The database operations is made with the configuration datasource object all the times.
+This way is similar to Configuration Object but the selection of the tenant is by the name of datasource.
+To make this posible previusly to database operation call we need add the datasource to the models.
+The database operations is made with the name of datasource in each operation.

 An example of this, with the Client model previusly defined.